 Related links and information:

 House of Coates, by Brad Zellar with photos by Lester B. Morrison, designed by Hans Seeger, was first published by Little Brown Mushroom Books in March 2012, in a limited edition of 1000 spiral-bound copies.
-The second edition, also limited to a run of 1000 copies, is available through the LBM website: http://littlebrownmushroom.com/index.html
+A new trade paperback edition of the title is out, as of October 2014, from Coffee House Press.

-About the author: Matt Konrad writes, builds websites and mixes drinks in Minneapolis.
-He is the host of Overproof Radio, a biweekly podcast of Jamaican music at overproof.podomatic.com.
+Matt Konrad writes, builds websites and mixes drinks in Minneapolis.